-'''

 gateway.registration.enable=true

-'''

-If set to true, the gateway will accept dynamic registrations which are made by sending a HTTP POST request to the URL /VSITE_REGISTRATION_REQUEST will deny registration if the remote hostname contains foo.org or example.org.
-Conversely,
+If set to true, the gateway will accept dynamic registrations which are made by sending a HTTP POST request to the URL /VSITE_REGISTRATION_REQUEST gateway.registration.deny=foo.org example.org will deny registration if the remote hostname contains foo.org or example.org.
+Conversely, gateway.registration.allow=mydomain.org will only accept registrations if the remote address contains mydomain.org.
+These two (deny and allow) can be combined.